tb9757/Assignment-1---Healthcare-analysis/README.md

 ## Hypothesis and how to validate?

--   Hypothesis 1: On average, men pay more in insurance charges than women
+-   Hypothesis 1: On average, men pay more in insurance charges than women.
+I will calculate the average cost of insurance for both men and women and compare them in a chart.
--   Hypothesis 2: Being a smoker increases your insurance charges more than being overweight
+-   Hypothesis 2: Being a smoker increases your insurance charges more than being overweight.
+I will plot a graph of age against cost and colour for both smoker and bmi (in categories), to see which increases insurance costs by more.
--   Hypothesis 3: Insurance charges are greater in the East of the US than the West and how you envision validating it (them)
+-   Hypothesis 3: Insurance charges are greater in the East of the US than the West.
+I will compare insurance costs in the east to the west using a compararive chart

 ## Project Plan